-Starter costs 0.5% on recurring charges.
-And Scale can go to 0.8% or more as it offers more advanced integrations.
+Starter costs 0.5% on recurring payments.
+And Scale can go to 0.8% or more as it offers more advanced integrations and is used for recurring payments and one-time invoice payments as well.
 Invoice automatic reconciliation on the Starter plan will cost $7 for each invoice, while the Scale plan has this feature included at no cost.

-If you want to use this without already being on a standard plan, the charge for screening these transactions is $0.05.
+If you want to use this without already being on a standard plan, the charge for screening is $0.05 per transaction.
 Businesses needing a more advanced option have Fraud Teams, which charges $0.02 per transaction screened if you have a standard price plan.
 Or $0.07 per transaction screened if you use this without a standard plan.

 Also in the Radar package is Chargeback Protection, automatically covering disputes without requesting evidence.
 The charge for this is 0.4% each time.